xxxajk/Arduino_Makefile_master/README.md

 NEW:
   Libraries are now each an archive, seperately.
-  Seperate build oputput for each target
+  Seperate build output for each target
   Arduino recipie support for newer IDEs
 ```